material-motion/material-motion/specifications/runtime/executor.md

 <p style="text-align:center"><tt>feature: Manual execution</tt></p>

-An Executor can choose to implement an update function that will be called many times per second.
+An Performer can choose to implement an update function that will be called many times per second.

-**Manual execution API**: Executors can implement an update function.
+**Manual execution API**: Performers can implement an update function.

->The Executor may choose not to implement this API.
+>The Performer may choose not to implement this API.

 The update function will be called each time the platform will draw a new frame.
-The Executor may use this method to perform time-based calculations.
+The Performer may use this method to perform time-based calculations.

 The method returns an activity state enumeration.
 This enumeration has two states: active and idle.